-2) What is banking domain and explain briefly?
+2) What is Banking domain and explain briefly?

 Banking domain is nothing but software division in a bank.
-Most of the banks are computerized now, the required s/w which is used will be under maintenance and very little enhancements.
+Most of the banks are computerized now, the required software which is used will be under maintenance and very little enhancements.
 The members who work on this s/w can say that they are in banking domain.

 3) What is BFSI?

 Banking, Financial Services and Insurance (BFSI) is an industry term for companies that provide a range of such services.